jphmrst/PLC/src/plc/fp/NatData.lagda.md

 ---

-*This page is derived from Pierce et al., with some short exceprts from Wadler et al.; for more information see the [sources and authorship]({{ site.baseurl }}/Sources/) page.*
+*This page is derived from Pierce et al., with some short exceprts from Wadler et al., and by Maraist.
+Exercise sort2 is derived from Keller and Chakravarty.
+For more information see the [sources and authorship]({{ site.baseurl }}/Sources/) page.*